Merkoba/Hue/configuration.md

 >Amount of time for file upload to be inactive for it to be considered expired.

 "upload_slice_size"
->The sice of file slices to be uploaded.
+>The size of file slices to be uploaded.

 "max_media_source_length"
 >Maximum length of a media source urls.